On the Stability of General Bayesian Inference: Experiments

 \subsubsection{\DLD data}

 { }

 We consider an RNA-sequencing data set from \cite{yuan2016plasma} measuring gene expression for $n = 192$ patients with different types of cancer. \cite{rossell2018tractable} studied the impact of 57 predictors on the expression of \DLD, a gene that can perform several functions such as metabolism regulation.
 To illustrate our results, we selected the 15 variables with the 5 highest loadings in the first 3 principal components, and fitted regression models using the neighbouring models in \eqref{Equ:GaussianStudent} for the residuals.
-Section \ref{App:SelectedVariables} lists the selected variables.
+Section B.1 lists the selected variables.

-Figure \ref{Fig:DLDRegressions} demonstrates that \textBD-Bayes ($\beta = 1.5$) produces more stable estimates of the fitted residuals (top-left), the estimated density of the residuals (top-right), parameter estimates (bottom-left), and posterior predictive density for the observed data (bottom-right) than the traditional Bayesian inference. \cite{rossell2018tractable} found evidence that this data is heavy-tailed, further demonstrated in Figure \ref{Fig:QQNormal}, which caused the \KLD-Bayes to estimate very different densities under the Gaussian and \Student model, while the \textBD-Bayes is stable to this feature of the data.
-Figure \ref{Fig:DLDRegressionsHist} shows the fit of the models to the posterior mean estimates of the standardised residuals, showing that as well as being stable, the \textBD-Bayes produces good estimation around the mode of the \DLD data under both models.
+Once again, we used the method of \cite{yonekura2023adaptation} to set $\beta = 1.34$ when using the Gaussian distribution, and use the same value for the Student's-$t$.

-Section \ref{App:TGFB} considers a further regression example showing that even when one of the models under consideration is `well-specified' for the data, the \textBD-Bayes inference continues to perform adequately.
+Figure \ref{Fig:DLDRegressions} demonstrates that \textBD-Bayes produces more stable estimates of the fitted residuals (top-left), the estimated density of the residuals (top-right), parameter estimates (bottom-left), and posterior predictive density for the observed data (bottom-right) than the traditional Bayesian inference. \cite{rossell2018tractable} found evidence that this data is heavy-tailed, further demonstrated in Figure B.5, which caused the \KLD-Bayes to estimate very different densities under the Gaussian and \Student model, while the \textBD-Bayes is stable to this feature of the data.
+Figure B.4 shows the fit of the models to the posterior mean estimates of the standardised residuals, showing that as well as being stable, the \textBD-Bayes produces good estimation around the mode of the \DLD data under both models.
+Section B.1 considers a further regression example showing that even when one of the models under consideration is `well-specified' for the data, the \textBD-Bayes inference continues to perform adequately.